 The Driver will be responsible for driving production vehicles as required by the Employer.
 A Driver shall be fully confident and comfortable driving the specified vehicle prior to accepting the position.
-They shall also carry out the tasks and duties of a Loader when not driving.
+They shall also carry out the tasks and duties of a Loader.
+All dispatched Drivers must have an ICBC Driver Factor of 1.017 or better (lower) in order to be added to the Employer's insurance.